The Talking Cure

 •Psychiatric Consultation Sometimes patients know exactly what kind of treatment they want, but often it’s hard to know what’s available and effective.
 Over the course of several sessions, we’ll review your history, try to understand where the problems began, and put together a preliminary treatment plan which may involve psychotherapy, medication, or other kinds of services.

 •Psychodynamic Psychotherapy Patients are seen for 45-60 minute sessions, generally once or twice weekly.
 The focus is on helping the patient understand their thoughts, feelings, and behaviors, thereby relieving emotional symptoms, improving relationships, and freeing the individual to pursue happiness.

-•Cognitive Behavioral Psychotherapy (CBT) has been shown to be particularly effective for Post Traumatic Stress Disorder (PTSD), especially when combined with Exposure Therapy.
+•Prolonged Exposure Psychotherapy has been shown to be particularly effective for Post Traumatic Stress Disorder (PTSD).

 •Partner Psychotherapy After a period of evaluation, during which each partner will be seen individually, the couple is seen once a week or once every other week.
 Homework and exercises are often recommended.
 To make fast progress, it sometimes helps for both partners to also be in individual psychotherapy.

 •Family Psychotherapy Families are usually seen in 45 – 90 minute joint sessions, one or two times per month.
 The focus is on improving family communication and helping the family become a healthy, open and loving unit.

 •Group Psychotherapy Patients generally spend 18 months – 3 years in group therapy, but there is no set time limit.
 Group psychotherapy can be an economical and effective treatment method.